herjulf/sensd/README.md

 --------
 We've outlined, designed and implemented and very simple concept for WSN data reports, including collection, storage and retrieval using standard text tools.
-The sensor data can be sent over Internet to active listeners.
+Sensor data can be sent over Internet to be shared by TCP active listeners.
+The GW support proxy functions over ipv4 and well as ipv6.
+Data from various WSN nets or can be merged by the same GW.
+This models "cloud service" functionality for WSN networks.
+Sensd can forward to a proxy on a public IP.
+The typical case is when GW is behind a NAT. sensd can be used both to forward data but it can also work as the "proxy" server receiving WSN data and allowing multiple TCP listeners.

 The concept also includes a mapping to URI (Unified Resource Identifier) to form a WSN caching server similar to CoAP using http-proxy.

-sensd also includes a proxy functionality primary to forward WSN data to a public IP.
-This is in case the GW is behind a NAT. sensd can be used both to forward data but it can also work as the "proxy" server receiving WSN data and allowing multiple TCP listeners.

 All programs are written C, Java-script and bash.
 And designed for small footprint and with minimal dependencies. sensd runs on Raspberry Pi and Openwrt.